Computing with quadratic forms over number fields: Introduction

 \section{Introduction}

-The algebraic theory of quadratic forms is an important branch of mathematics, which has already achieved its maturity.
+The algebraic theory of quadratic forms is a mature and important branch of mathematics.
 Yet still, the computational side of this theory is seriously under-developed.
-Little has been done so far to develop algorithms for fundamental problems on quadratic forms.
-There are a few papers that treat computational aspects of the theory but they mostly concentrate on forms over the rationals (see e.g. \cite{CreRus03, Simon05}).
-While the algebraic theory of quadratic forms over number fields (i.e. finite extensions of $\QQ$) are very like the theory over the rationals, the computational approach seems to be rudimentary here.
-The aim of this article is to partially fill this gap, as well as provoke farther discussion and future research.
+The majority of research concentrate on forms over the rationals.
+Consequently, while over~$\QQ$ there already a couple of algorithms for solving a highly non-trivial problem of determining isotropic vectors of a quadratic forms (see e.g. \cite{CreRus03, Simon05, Castel13}), little has been done so far for forms over number fields (i.e. finite extensions of $\QQ$).
+The algebraic theory of quadratic forms over number fields are very like the theory over the rationals, nevertheless the computational approach seems to be rudimentary here.
+The aim of this article is to partially fill this gap, as well as provoke further discussion and future research.

 This paper is organized as follows: in Section~\ref{sec_isotropy} we present an algorithm (see Algorithm~\ref{alg_iso_global}) checking if a given form (over a fixed number field $K$) is isotropic.
 This algorithm uses sub-procedures (Algorithms~\ref{alg_iso_nd} and~\ref{alg_iso_d}) deciding whether the form is isotropic at a non-archimedean prime of $K$ (respectively odd or even).
 These two algorithm may be of an independent interest to the reader.
-Next, in Section~\ref{sec_hiperbolic} we show Algorithm~\ref{alg_hyp_global} determining if a quadratic form is hyperbolic.
+Next, in Section~\ref{sec_hiperbolic} we show Algorithm~\ref{alg_hyp_global} determining if a quadratic form is hyperbolic, again utilizing the local approach.

 It is known that any non-degenerate form can be uniquely decomposed into an orthogonal sum of its anisotropic part and a hyperbolic form (one of these two parts may of course be void if the form in question is either anisotropic or hyperbolic itself).
-Half of the dimension of the hyperbolic part is an important invariant of the quadratic form, known as the \term{Witt index}.
-In Section~\ref{sec_Witt_index} we shows a procedure effectively computing the Witt index of a form.
+In Section~\ref{sec_Witt_index} we shows a procedure computing the dimension of an anisotropic part of a quadratic form.

-In Sections~\ref{sec_level} and ~\ref{sec_Witt_eq} we go a step further and develop algorithm computing invariants of the ground fields, that play important roles in the algebraic theory of quadratic forms.
+In Sections~\ref{sec_level}--\ref{sec_Witt_eq} we go a step further and develop algorithms computing invariants of the ground fields, that play important roles in the algebraic theory of quadratic forms.
 Algorithm~\ref{alg_level} computes the level $s(K)$ of a number field $K$, which is the length of the shortest representation of $-1$ as a sum of squares.
+Another invariant of the field is the minimal number of squares needed to represent any sum of squares.
+This invariant is called the Pythagoras number and is computed by Algorithm~\ref{alg_Pythagoras_number}.